SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 Mixing static and dynamic imports from the same entry points breaks lazy loading and affects tree shaking, so any library that will be used directly in dynamic imports should expose fine-grained secondary entry points to optimize code splitting.

+As a convention, Spartacus exposes **root entry points** for features (eg. `@spartacus/orgainzation/administration/root`).
+Such an entry point contains all the code that should not or can't be lazy-loaded.
+Modules from root entry point should be imported statically in the root application, which means, will be loaded eagerly and be available in the main application chunk.

-For more information, see [Secondary Entry Points](https://github.com/ng-packagr/ng-packagr/blob/master/docs/secondary-entrypoints.md) in the ng-packagr documentation on GitHub.
+For more information regarding secondary entry points support in Angular libraries, see [Secondary Entry Points](https://github.com/ng-packagr/ng-packagr/blob/master/docs/secondary-entrypoints.md) in the ng-packagr documentation on GitHub.

 ### Separating Static Code from Lazy Loaded Code

 When you work with Angular Dependency Injection, the list of providers in the injector should not change after the injector is initialized.
-This paradigm specifically affects the following:

-- The Spartacus configuration, which is defined by providing configuration chunks that are merged in the global Configuration Factory Provider.

-- Any multi-provided tokens, handlers such as `PageMetaResolver`, `ErrorHandler`, and so on.

-- Any Angular native multi-provided tokens, such as `HTTP_INTERCEPTOR`, `APP_INITIALIZER`, and so on.
+This paradigm specifically applies to any multi-provided tokens, handlers, especially any Angular native multi-provided tokens, such as `HTTP_INTERCEPTOR`, `APP_INITIALIZER`, and so on.

-The result is that any configuration or multi-provided token in a lazy-loaded module will not be visible to modules and services provided in the root, or in other lazy-loaded chunks.
+The result is that any multi-provided token in a lazy-loaded module will not be visible to modules and services provided in the root, or in other lazy-loaded chunks, with an exception of using Unified Injector.

+Some Spartacus features (like `PageMateService` or `ConverterService`) use `UnifiedInjector` to be aware of tokens that can be lazy loaded, so the global logic (like SEO features) can work reliably even if the logic is lazy-loaded with the feature (eg. storefinder page meta resolver can be lazy-loaded with storefinder feature).

+Spartacus configuration, which is also defined by providing configuration chunks, is treated a bit differently because of a compatibility mechanism, that is contributing configuration from lazy-loading features to global configuration.
+This mechanism can be disabled by a feature flag and will be turned off by default in the future, in favor of Unified Configuration feature.

-The easiest way to fix this is to always include this kind of code in a statically-linked module that is available upfront.
+In case of issues with lazy-loaded provides not being visible by root services, it's always possible to include this kind of code in a statically-linked module that is available upfront.
 It is recommended to create a separate entry point in your library (by convention, named _root_, such as `my-library/root`) that contains minimal code, and that will be included in the main bundle and will be available from the beginning.

 ### Wrapping Library Code in a Lazy-Loaded Module

 To address some specific customizations on top of a lazy loaded library, it is possible to wrap static imports from one or more libraries into a single module that will be imported dynamically instead.
 This technique can also be an effective optimization strategy, because the builder will be able to use tree shaking for all of the static imports inside the module.

-## Additional Mechanisms (Planned for Spartacus 3.0)

-### Unified Configuration

-**Note:** A preview will be available in the _3.0-next_ releases.

-Unified configuration provides a way to get a global configuration that includes both the root configuration and the configuration from already-loaded lazy-loaded modules.

-### Unified Injector

-**Note:** A preview will be available in the _3.0-next_ releases.

-The unified injector provides a way to inject a token, or multi-provided tokens, taking into account the root injector and the injectors from lazy-loaded modules.
-The injector exposes an Observable that emits a new set of injectables for a specified token each time the status of the Unified Injector changes.
-This status changes whenever Spartacus instantiates a new lazy-loaded module, because the module contains an injector that can be added to the Unified Injector.